networksecurityvodoo/AboApp2Excel/README.md

 # AboApp2Excel
-There is an awesome App i use for tracking recurring payments: https://play.google.com/store/apps/details?id=de.simolation.subscriptionmanager&amp;ref=https://github.com/networksecurityvodoo/
+There is an awesome App, which I use for tracking recurring payments:

+"Abonnements" App for Android from Simon Osterlehner

+https://play.google.com/store/apps/details?id=de.simolation.subscriptionmanager&amp;ref=https://github.com/networksecurityvodoo/

-Now i wantend to export the information to excel to include in my dashboard.
+I now wantend to export the information to excel to include in my dashboard.
 So i wrote 2 Powershellscripts for that.

 Usage: